serj-kzv/csp-parser/README.md

 If you need CSP parser more for production and with tests you can check https://github.com/helmetjs/content-security-policy-parser

+Also it is important to see about `*` https://bugzilla.mozilla.org/show_bug.cgi?id=1086999

 # How to use
 You can see an example here https://stackblitz.com/edit/js-cyr7kf?file=index.js
 ```js